prinz7/NNApproximator/README.md

 # NNApproximator
-Project to test approximation of an unkown function with a neural network.
+Project to test the approximation of an unknown function with a neural network.

 To get the needed library files via git, you need to activate Git LFS in your cloned repository.
 ```